-Change in risk level: ↑

-A resilient supply chain is a critical factor in serving customers and achieving strategic objectives.

-There is both breadth and depth to the Group's supply chain.
-The Group sources products from across the globe and sells a wide range of products, from materials such as timber through to power tools comprised of many components.
-The smooth operation of this extensive supply chain may be disrupted by many events and circumstances outside of the Group's direct control including public health crises and related responses at a local, national or international level, geopolitical and macroeconomic factors, industrial action and the status of transport networks.

-In certain product categories, the Group faces risk in relation to key supplier dependencies, where there are limited alternative options.
-The Group is the largest customer to a number of suppliers and, in some cases, those suppliers are material enough to cause significant difficulties and disruption if they are unable to meet their supply obligations.
-Alternative sourcing may be possible, but the volumes required and the production time needed could impact availability.

-ESG matters are increasingly important to the Group and its customers: sourcing responsibly is a strategic focus area.
-This places additional requirements on the supply chain, which may increase over time.
-This helps the Group to assess supplier resilience but if suppliers do not meet standards it could further restrict the supply options.

-The Group maintains strong relationships with its key suppliers and work closely with them to agree mutually beneficial contracts, conduct due diligence in line with the Group's commitment to responsible sourcing, and ensure a continuous supply of quality materials.

-The pandemic tested the ability to ensure continued supply and respond quickly to changes in demand.
-The increased supplier liaison that the Group introduced in preparation for Brexit helped them to successfully navigate a period of significant uncertainty in collaboration with the key suppliers.
-Whilst the pandemic-related supply issues experienced across the sector have resolved, the Group continue to navigate uncertainty working in tandem with suppliers.
-The Group moved quickly in 2022 to ensure that sanctions against Russia were effective within the supply chain and, particularly, purchases excluded timber sourced from Russia or Belarus.

-To ensure continuity of supply, where possible, contracts exist with more than one supplier for key products, to reduce the risks of dependency on a sole supplier.
-The Group keeps stock levels under constant review and, helped by the Group's market position, has a track record of effectively managing availability issues in conjunction with suppliers.

-The Group has made a significant investment in its TP Asia office to support direct sourcing.
-This allows the development of own brand products, reducing the reliance on branded suppliers.

-The Group has published Supplier Commitments that articulate its expectations.
-Independent checks are undertaken on the factories producing products for the Group, covering ethical, safety, environmental, financial and quality factors.
-The results of these checks are kept under review with action taken as necessary to address any concerns.

-Impact: Adverse impact on ranging and/or price, customer service and financial results
+Inherent risk: High Change in risk level: ↑ Relevance: Industry-wide Description A resilient supply chain is a critical factor in serving a strategic objectives.
+There is both breadth and depth to the Group's supp sources products from across the globe and sells a from materials such as timber through to power too components.
+The smooth operation of this extensive be disrupted by many events and circumstances ou direct control including public health crises and relat local, national or international level, geopolitical and factors, industrial action and the status of transport of In certain product categories, the Group faces risk in dependencies, where there are limited alternative op the largest customer to a number of suppliers and, in suppliers are material enough to cause significant di if they are unable to meet their supply obligations.
+A be possible, but the volumes required and the produ impact availability.
+ESG matters are increasingly important to the Group sourcing responsibly is a strategic focus area.
+This p requirements on the supply chain, which may increas This helps the Group to assess supplier resilience bu do not meet standards it could further restrict the sup- bly chain.
+The Group wide range of products, ls comprised of many e supply chain may tside of the Group's ted responses at a macroeconomic networks.
+In relation to key supplier obtions.
+The Group is in some cases, those fificulties and disruption laternative sourcing may iction time needed could p and its customers: laces additional use over time. ut if suppliers closely with them to agree in line with the Group's con- continuous supply of qual The pandemic tested the quickly to changes in dem- introduced in preparation period of significant uncer the pandemic-related sup resolved, the Group contin- suppliers.
+The Group mov Russia were effective with excluded timber sourced for To ensure continuity of su one supplier for key produ- supilier.
+The Group keeps availability issues in conjuu The Group has made a sig direct sourcing.
+This allow the reliance on branded su The Group has published expectations.
+Independen products for the Group, co ability to ensure continued supply and respond and.
+The increased supplier liaison that the Group for Brexit helped them to successfully navigate a tainty in collaboration with the key suppliers.
+Whilst ply issues experienced across the sector have use to navigate uncertainty working in tandem with ed quickly in 2022 to ensure that sanctions against in the supply chain and, particularly, purchases from Russia or Belarus. pply, where possible, contracts exist with more than ucts, to reduce the risks of dependency on a sole a stock levels under constant review and, helped sition, has a track record of effectively managing nction with suppliers. gnificant investment in its TP Asia office to support s the development of own brand products, reducing uppliers.
+Supplier Commitments that articulate its t checks are undertaken on the factories producing wering ethical, safety, environmental, financial and s of these checks are kept under review with action Impact: Adverse impact on ranging and/o r price, customer serv